backstage/backstage/docs/features/software-templates/adding-templates.md

 > Otherwise, Backstage won't display the template in the available templates,
 > or it will keep showing the old template.
 You can refresh the location instance by
 > going into `Catalog` web page, choosing `Locations` instead of `Components`, and selecting the correct location entity.
-> From there, you can click on the refresh icon representing "Sheduled entity refresh" action.
+> From there, you can click on the refresh icon representing "Scheduled entity refresh" action.
 > Afterwards, you should see your template updated.

 You can add the template files to the catalog through